TerakomariGandesblood/awesome/README.md

 *   [vasanthk/how-web-works](https://github.com/vasanthk/how-web-works) - What happens behind the scenes when we type www.google.com in a browser?
 *   [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.
 *   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
-*   [pre-commit/mirrors-prettier](https://github.com/pre-commit/mirrors-prettier) - mirror of the `prettier` npm package for pre-commit
 *   [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 *   [ibraheemdev/modern-unix](https://github.com/ibraheemdev/modern-unix) - A collection of modern/faster/saner alternatives to common unix commands.
 *   [bagder/http3-explained](https://github.com/bagder/http3-explained) - A document describing the HTTP/3 and QUIC protocols